How Long Does it Take Weed to Leave Your System After Smoking?

 THC is fat-soluble, which means it loves to snuggle up in your body’s fat cells and hang out for days, sometimes weeks.
 It’s not like alcohol, which just peaces out in a day or so.

-Nope, THC has commitment issues.
-It leaves sloooowly.
+THC has commitment issues; it leaves sloooowly.

-Okay, But Give It to Me Straight—How Long Does It Stay?
+Give It to Me Straight—How Long Does It Stay?

 Here’s the tricky part: how long weed stays in your system depends on a few things, like: